AsmaaYassinDev/Behavioural-Anomaly-Detection-for-ATO-Fraud/README.md

-# Behavioural-Anomaly-Detection-for-ATO-Fraud
-Early detection of Account Takeover (ATO) fraud using behavioural anomaly detection with unsupervised machine learning models (Isolation Forest &amp; LOF) on the PaySim dataset.
+A research-driven analysis of behavioural fraud modelling using unsupervised learning (Isolation Forest, LOF, Autoencoder) applied to the PaySim dataset.
+The project evaluates anomaly detection under realistic class imbalance and studies behavioural patterns, structural limitations, and the feasibility of unsupervised fraud detection in synthetic financial systems.